Nonprofit Accounting

 Unlike for-profit businesses that focus on net income, nonprofit accounting requires tracking resources across multiple funds — each with its own restrictions, reporting obligations, and compliance requirements.
 Nonprofits typically allocate 12–15% of their budget to administration; outsourcing reduces this to 6–8%, freeing resources for mission-critical program delivery.
 This complexity makes nonprofit accounting one of the most labor-intensive verticals for CPA firms.
 All nonprofit financial data is handled under IRS Section 7216 compliance frameworks with zero local data retention.

-Vance & Cole nonprofit specialists are pre-trained on industry-standard platforms — QuickBooks Online (Nonprofit Edition), Sage Intacct (the AICPA-preferred nonprofit ERP), Blackbaud Financial Edge NXT, Aplos, Fund EZ, and MIP Fund Accounting — and understand the difference between temporarily restricted, permanently restricted, and unrestricted net assets.
-Our team integrates with donor management platforms including Bloomerang, DonorPerfect, and Salesforce Nonprofit Cloud.
+Vance & Cole nonprofit specialists know QuickBooks Online (Nonprofit Edition), Sage Intacct, Blackbaud Financial Edge NXT, Aplos, Fund EZ, and MIP Fund Accounting.
+They understand the difference between temporarily restricted, permanently restricted, and unrestricted net assets.
+Our team also integrates with Bloomerang, DonorPerfect, and Salesforce Nonprofit Cloud.

 Quick Summary